 Which toothbrush should I choose?

 With so many different toothbrushes on the market, it can be difficult to find the one that works best for you.
-Here we take a closer look at the brush head, grip and design to help you find the best toothbrush for you.
+Here we take a closer look at the brush head, grip and design to help you find which Jordan toothbrush is the best option for you.

 CHOOSING A TOOTHBRUSH: SIZE AND HARDNESS OF THE BRUSH HEAD

-It is important that the toothbrush feels comfortable in your mouth, so the size of the brush head is important in relation to the size of your mouth is one of the first things to notice when toothbrush shopping.
+It is important that the toothbrush feels comfortable in your mouth, so the size of the brush head is important in relation to the size of your mouth is one of the first things you should consider.
 It is not the case that larger bristles provide better cleaning, so don’t let that convince you to get a toothbrush that isn’t comfortable in your mouth.
 To be able to reach in all areas of the mouth, it is better that the brush head is too small than too large.

 The optimal brush head is also on the soft side, so you can avoid damaging the gums.
-You should be aware that even if a toothbrush is described as ‘medium’ on the packaging, it may still be too hard for you.
-You might need to try out a few different toothbrushes before you find the bristle strength for your teeth, and know that bristle strength does not translate equally across different brush brands.
+You should be aware that even if a brush head is described as ‘medium’ on the packaging, it may still be too hard for you.
+You might need to try out a few different toothbrushes before you find the bristle strength for your teeth.
+Also, it should be noted that bristle strength does not translate equally across different brands.

 CHOOSING A TOOTHBRUSH: GRIP

 A good grip is important to be able to maneuver the toothbrush around in the mouth.
 How narrow or wide the handle you choose depends on how your typically hold it.
-If you hold the toothbrush as a precision instrument, like with just your fingers, you can choose a brush with a narrow handle.
-If you hold the toothbrush as a tool, like with your whole hand, you should choose a brush with a larger handle to get a good grip when brushing.
+If you hold the toothbrush as a precision instrument, with just your fingers, you can choose a brush with a narrow handle.
+If you hold it as a tool, with your whole hand, you should choose a brush with a larger handle to get a good grip when brushing.

 CHOOSING A TOOTHBRUSH: DESIGN

 Functional design of a toothbrush promotes efficient cleaning and helps to ensure good oral hygiene.
-For many, the aesthetic design is also important, with many consumers looking for a toothbrush with a fresh design that makes brushing more tempting.
-It is not recommended to choose a toothbrush based solely on this factor, however, as you may end up with a toothbrush that does not really suit you and your teeth.
+For many, the aesthetic design is also important.
+With many consumers looking for a fresh design that makes brushing more tempting.
+It is not recommended to make a decision based solely on this factor, however, as you may end up with one that does not really suit you and your teeth.

 SO, WHICH JORDAN TOOTHBRUSH SHOULD YOU CHOOSE?